ineiti/fledger/SHAREIT.md

   - every node downloads the last 100 texts
   - nodes need to ping regularly the trusted servers
   - the servers offer a list of most reliable nodes to download the pages from
-    - the Oracle Servers put themselves at the end, so they can be used, but have lowest priority
+    - the trusted servers put themselves at the end, so they can be used, but have lowest priority
-  - the OS keep track of statistics of how many pages where downloaded by whom
+  - the trusted servers keep track of statistics of how many pages where downloaded by whom
   - a small editor to write the text in md-format or html
 2. adding a simple javascript smart contract
   - offer callbacks to the wasm for